Reduced to rubble and dust: controlled explosions raze Noida towers in seconds | Science-Environment

 ''The case has revealed a nefarious complicity of the planning authority in the violation by the developer of the provisions of law,'' the top court had observed.

-The Noida Authority, which had approved the building maps, oversaw the mega demolition exercise.
+"What a waste of resources!
+Let's not even talk about the environmental hazards!
+Wish the whole mess was handled in a better manner!"
+PreScribbles wrote on Twitter, ahead of the demolition.

-Now gone, the towers were to have 40 floors with 21 shops and 915 residential apartments with a fascinating view of the city.
+The Noida Authority, which had approved the Supertech building maps, oversaw the mega demolition exercise.

-Edifice Engineering hired South Africa's Jet Demolitions for its expertise.
-The CBRI was appointed by the Supreme Court as the technical expert for the demolition project.
+Now gone, the towers built under Supertech's Emerald Court project were to have 40 floors each with 21 shops and 915 residential apartments altogether -- and a fascinating view of the city.
+Their current market value would have been around Rs 700 crore, it is estimated.

-The top court ordered that Supertech would bear the cost of the demolition, which is estimated to be around Rs 20 crore.
+Edifice Engineering and South Africa's Jet Demolitions got the demolition assignment.
+The CBRI was appointed by the Supreme Court as the technical expert.

 In India, high-rise buildings have been demolished only once earlier through controlled explosions.

 In Maradu municipality area of Kochi, Kerala, four 18 to 20-storey buildings were razed in 2020 for violating Coastal Regulation Zone norms.
-Edifice and Jet Demolitions had collaborated in Maradu as well.
+Edifice and Jet Demolitions had collaborated then as well.

-Jet brought down the 108-metre-tall Bank of Lisbon building in Johannesburg, South Africa, in November 2019.
+Jet also brought down the 108-metre-tall Bank of Lisbon building in Johannesburg, South Africa, in November 2019.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)